leoshuai/LeoGitVisualStudioRep1/StudyMosek/StudyMosek/ReadMe.txt

 Log: 1 I can't find qo1.cpp in my laptop after I added it manully to my desktop
-Fix: Issue 1 is fixed by choosing add new item instead of adding existing item
+Fix: Issue 1 is fixed by choosing add new item instead of adding existing item Second step is to change the problem data in qo1.cpp to my own data.

 ========================================================================